The participant’s perspective

 “I learned enough about the Microsoft Suite that I’m confident that I can do anything with these apps.
 The class time was informative and prepared me to do well on the independent assignments, which I really enjoyed completing.”

 Get the tech skills for the job you want.

-Business tech bootcamp is taught by Brian Switzer, Career Launch’s Assistive Technology Instructor, with work based on the successful tech curriculum in our Career Launch program.
+Tech bootcamp is taught by Brian Switzer, Career Launch’s Training & Program Specialist, with work based on the successful tech curriculum in our Career Launch program.

 Each week-long, virtual session costs $250 and includes 20 hours of coursework, including live classes taught via Zoom, independent assignments submitted via email as well as assessments before and after the session.

 Upon completion of the course, Career Launch will provide a final tech assessment report to participants as well as their VR counselors (if applicable).

 - Editing and formatting documents

 - Connecting with and sharing content with colleagues